godotengine/godot-docs/tutorials/inputs/input_examples.rst

     InputEventMouseMotion : button_mask=0, position=(542, 338), relative=(-4, 0), speed=(0, 0)

 As you can see, the results are very different for the different types of input.
 Key events are even printed as their key symbols.
-For example, let's consider :ref:`InputEventMouseButton <class_InputEventMouseButton>`.
+For example, let's consider :ref:`InputEventMouseButton <api:class_InputEventMouseButton>`.
 It inherits from the following classes:

-- :ref:`InputEvent <class_InputEvent>` - the base class for all input events
+- :ref:`InputEvent <api:class_InputEvent>` - the base class for all input events
-- :ref:`InputEventWithModifiers <class_InputEventWithModifiers>` - adds the ability to check if modifiers are pressed, such as :kbd:`Shift` or :kbd:`Alt`.
+- :ref:`InputEventWithModifiers <api:class_InputEventWithModifiers>` - adds the ability to check if modifiers are pressed, such as :kbd:`Shift` or :kbd:`Alt`.
-- :ref:`InputEventMouse <class_InputEventMouse>` - adds mouse event properties, such as ``position``
+- :ref:`InputEventMouse <api:class_InputEventMouse>` - adds mouse event properties, such as ``position``
-- :ref:`InputEventMouseButton <class_InputEventMouseButton>` - contains the index of the button that was pressed, whether it was a double-click, etc.
+- :ref:`InputEventMouseButton <api:class_InputEventMouseButton>` - contains the index of the button that was pressed, whether it was a double-click, etc.

 .. tip:: It's a good idea to keep the class reference open while you're working
         with events so you can check the event type's available properties and